-How to Apply for Financial Aid

-All applicants for financial aid should:
+How to Apply for Financial Aid All applicants for financial aid should:

 - 1. Apply and be accepted for admission to Tennessee Wesleyan University. - 2.
-Complete the Free Application for Federal Student Aid (FAFSA), which is available online at www.fafsa.ed.gov. - 3.
+Complete the Free Application for Federal Student Aid (FAFSA), which is available online at www.fafsa.ed.gov beginning October 1 of each year. - 3.
 Provide other supporting documentation as required.

 If help is needed in completing these forms, applicants should contact the Financial Aid Office.
-The deadline for submitting these forms to receive priority consideration is November 1.
+The deadline for submitting these forms to receive priority consideration is February 1.